Choosing A Puppy From The Litter

 Check Out The Puppies' Sleeping Quarters

-Before choosing your puppy, take the time to look at their living area and check the following:
+Take the time to look at their living area and check the following:

 • Is the puppies' sleeping area large enough?